kgisl/makesite/content/blog/2021-06-03-flo-drive-notes.md

 2. Your Aadhar ID number.
 We need your permission to take a snapshot of the card to expedite data entry validation
 3. Your individual 4 digit secret code that is corresponding to your COWIN registration.
 Every guest in the car will have their own secret code.

-IMPORTANT: You will be given a card with a Specific Registration Desk Number (1, 2, 3, 4 or 5) marked in the back of the card.
+**IMPORTANT**: You will be given a card with a Specific Registration Desk Number (1, 2, 3, 4 or 5) marked in the back of the card.
 Please keep this card for future reference.

 ### 2nd Station
-1. You will be inquired about your awareness of the medical restrictions as to who should receive the COVISHIELD vaccine
+1. You will be inquired "Are you aware of the medical restrictions as to who should receive the COVISHIELD vaccine?"
-2. On your confirmation, you will receive the vaccination immediately thereafter
+2. Only on your confirmation, you shall receive the vaccination immediately thereafter

 ### 3rd station
 1. Please collect our complimentary refreshments.
-Follow directions to drive and park yourself in the alloted parking lot.
-You must stay within the parking lot for at least 10-15 minutes.
+Follow directions to the alloted parking lot.
+You must stay within the parking lot for at least 15-20 minutes.
 2. In case of emergency, please inform the nearby parking attendant or call by clicking this link:  <a href="tel:+91-96004-39512">Dr Manoj</a>

 ### Departure Notes